lulab/exSEEK/README.md

 The exSEEK program starts from a data matrix of gene expression (read counts of each gene in each sample) and performs normalization, feature selection and evaluation.
 Meanwhile, we provide some pipelines and QC steps for the [pre-process](https://github.com/lulab/exSEEK_docs/tree/master/pre-process) of exRNA-seq (including long and short  cfRNA-seq/exoRNA-seq) raw data.
-We also recommend other alternatives for the pre-process, such as [exceRpt](https://github.com/gersteinlab/exceRpt), that are specifically developed for the process of exRNA-seq raw reads.
+We also recommend other alternatives for the pre-process, such as [exceRpt](https://github.com/gersteinlab/exceRpt), that is specifically developed for the process of exRNA-seq raw reads.

 ## Table of Contents